syndesisio/syndesis-qe/README.md

 ### Execution

 #### Before execution
-For the test execution at least `syndesis-rest` modules are required in current SNAPSHOT version.
+For the test execution at least `io.syndesis.common:common-model` and `io.syndesis.server:server-endpoint` modules are required in current version.

 ```
 cd <syndesis-project-dir>